-Graduates can use their qualification to enhance their career prospects in academia, research, governmental and non-governmental organisations and consultancies.
+Graduates can use their qualification to enhance their career prospects in:

 A UK 2:1 honours degree, or its international equivalent, in animal science, biology, psychology, zoology or veterinary science.

-We may also consider your application if you have a degree in social science, ethics or law, or if you are an experienced veterinary nurse; please contact us to check before you apply.
+We may also consider your application if you have a degree in social science, ethics or law, or if you are an experienced veterinary nurse; please contact the programme team to check before you apply.

 If you have relevant work experience and an undergraduate degree in an area other than science, law, ethics or social science we may also consider your application.
-Please contact us to check before you apply.
+Please contact the programme team to check before you apply.
 You may be admitted to the certificate level or Postgraduate Professional Development only in the first instance.